Charlotte-Marie/PAI_Advanced_Approach/README.md

 # Run the script

-There are three ways to run the script.
-For all ways, the following arguments need to be given:
+To execute the script, there are three methods available, each requiring the same set of arguments to be provided:

 - PATH_INPUT_DATA → The path to the folder which contains features.txt, labels.txt, and groups.txt
 - INPUT_DATA_NAME → Name of input data or more general string that will be part of the name of the results folder